- This post contains affiliate links. Read more here.

 Thanks to Home Alone, you might have grown up thinking that dog doors are nothing more than a “Thieves Welcome!” sign.
-The reality is, dog doors can provide newfound freedom for your four-legged friend.
-Here’s what you need to know when shopping for the perfect dog door.
+The reality is, dog doors can provide much-appreciated freedom for your four-legged friend.
+Whether you’re dealing with a patio door, sliding glass door, or screen door, here’s what you need to know when shopping for the perfect dog door.

 When It Comes to Dog Doors, No Size Fits All

 Before you measure the door, or wall, and start cutting a hole, make sure you measure the most important thing: your dog!

 - Height: Two inches above shoulder height should be more than sufficient, as a dog will duck their head to push open the door or flap.

 - Width: The dog door should safely be at least two inches wider than shoulders or hips (whichever is broader), and consider your dog’s potential for weight gain.

 - Multiple dogs: A door needs to be low enough for your smallest and high enough for your tallest.

 - Children: It’s a documented risk that young kids accessing dog doors have led to accidents—even fatalities.
 Dog lovers who also love their young children may choose to wait on a pet door, or pony up for a more expensive electronic locking option.

 - Animal Intruders: In Florida, alligators have crawled in through dog doors, and raccoon vandals have snuck into rural homes to wreak havoc.
 In some cases, higher placed doors for longer legged dogs solves this problem, but do your regional research and choose accordingly.

 - Puppy Proofing: If you’re training a puppy and want maximum control over when they go in and come out, make sure you buy a door that locks or strongly latches.